-After the layer-level discriminative operation, to compensate for the loss of long context information, we introduce two critical steps in the token-level discriminative operation: token eviction and dynamic token merging strategies.
-Note that our $\text{D}_{2}\text{O}$ is compatible with any token eviction technique.
-Here, $\text{D}_{2}\text{O}$ primarily utilizes an eviction strategy based on accumulative attention~\cite{zhang2024h2o} to dynamically prune the KV cache in generation tasks.
-For token merging, we introduce a new strategy that uses a similarity threshold based on the exponential moving average (EMA) to dynamically determine whether to merge discarded tokens back into the preserved KV cache by weighted merging.
+After the layer-level discriminative operation, to compensate for the loss of long-context information, we introduce two critical strategies in the token-level discriminative operation: token eviction and dynamic token merging strategies.
+Specifically, while $\text{D}_{2}\text{O}$ is compatible with any token eviction technique, we propose an eviction strategy based on accumulative attention~\citep{zhang2024h2o} to dynamically prune KV cache in generation tasks.
+For token merging, we introduce a new strategy that utilizes a similarity threshold based on exponential moving average (EMA) to dynamically determine whether to merge discarded tokens back into the preserved KV cache through weighted merging.